Gifted-s/Zoom-Clone/README.md

-## This App was built to enable individuals have a video chat rathr than the normal vdeo call app
+## This App was built to enable individuals have a real time video communication

 ### Requirement